-The situational leadership theory refers to those leaders who adopt different leadership styles according to the situation and the development level of their team members.
+The situational theory of leadership refers to those leaders who adopt different leadership styles according to the situation and the development level of their team members.
 It is an effective way of leadership because it adapts to the team’s needs and sets a beneficial balance for the whole organization.

 The best known situational leadership model in the field of psychology and HR is the one established by Paul Hersey and Ken Blanchard.
 These two experts established two basic levels of leadership behavior: